yeamu/sga/Untitled-1.md

 * **Learn Once, Write Anywhere: We don't make assumptions avout the rest of your technology stack, so you can develop new features in React without rewriting existing code.
-React can also render on the server using Node dan power mobile apps using [React Native](https://reactnative.dev/).
+React can also render on the server using Node dan power mobile apps using[React Native](https://reactnative.dev/).

 [learn how to use React in your project](https://reactjs.org/docs/getting-started.html).
 ### Installation
 React has been designed for gradual adoption from the start, and **you can use as little or as much React as you need:**